catactg/lasc/README.md

 Tobon-Gomez C, Geers AJ, Peters, J, Weese J, Pinto K, Karim R, Ammar M, Daoudi A, Margeta J, Sandoval Z, Stender B, Zheng Y, Zuluaga, MA, Betancur J, Ayache N, Chikh MA, Dillenseger J-L, Kelm BM, Mahmoudi S, Ourselin S, Schlaefer A, Schaeffter T, Razavi R, Rhode KS.
 Benchmark for Algorithms Segmenting the Left Atrium From 3D CT and MRI Datasets.
 IEEE Transactions on Medical Imaging, 34(7):1460–1473, 2015.

+The challenge is also featured on [Cardiac Atlas Project].

 The Python scripts in this repository take as input a segmentation and output the two evaluation metrics described in the paper.

 The data and code of the challenge have been made publicly available to serve as a benchmark for left atrial segmentation algorithms.